Siripa-Maneein/gardenholic/README.md

 python app.py
 ```
 8. Add new terminal
-9. Install node red on your terminal (if not yet installed)
+9. For Mac, install node red on your terminal (if not yet installed)
 ```
 sudo npm install -g --unsafe-perm node-red
 ```
+For other operating system, please visit https://nodered.org/docs/getting-started/local
 10. Run node-red server
 ```
 node-red